d-g-ivanov/serialeasy/README.md

 ```

 delimiter - defines the separator used within the template string.
 Defauls to a dash ('-').
+	  - needed for both serialize and unserialize functions.

 ```html
 var data = serialeasy().setOptions({ delimiter: '.'});